 Some families have a history of them and are genetically more likely to suffer.

-Some medications will cause ulceration, but they could be other types of ulcers so it is worth speaking to your doctor if you believe this is the cause.
+Some medications will cause ulceration, but they could be other types of ulcers so it is worth speaking to your doctor or dentist if you believe this is the cause.

 - Sodium lauryl sulfate (SLS)

 SLS is a common ingredient found within toothpaste and has been considered to trigger an ulcer.
 It acts as a foaming agent and can help dissolve dental plaque.